SergPerep/bonfire/docs/math.md

 ### 4. El. delivery costs `netbeheerkosten`

-Money that you pay to grid operator for energy connection and the transport of energy.
+Money that you pay to grid operator for connection and transport of electricity.

 ```javascript
 const elNetbeheerKosten = 0.696597; // €/day